 The Cornell Association of Class Officers (CACO) Board represents the most experienced and engaged volunteer class leaders who serve Cornell.
-The board supports more than 1,700 volunteers spanning 75 years of Cornell classes.
-Each class is partnered with a CACO liaison, in an effort to better serve and support all class officers through peer-to-peer sharing of best practices and resources to increase class engagement.
+Overall, the board supports more than 1,400 volunteers, spanning 75 years of Cornell classes.
+Each class is partnered with a CACO liaison, in an effort to better serve and support all class officers.
+Therefore, each liaison provides peer-to-peer sharing of best practices and resources to increase class engagement.

-CACO initiatives focus on six areas, each with a committee led by an executive board member.
+CACO initiatives focus on five areas, each with a committee led by an executive board member.
 Committees identify new methods of alumni engagement through class.
 In addition, committees evaluate current programming.
 To best do so, committees partner closely with Alumni Affair staff.